 Position: Associate Head Coach, Defensive Coordinator, Linebackers

-• Has coached in seven national championship games, helping Clemson to four berths and two titles.
+• Has coached in eight national championship games, helping Clemson to four berths and two titles.
+Also has a 13-2 mark in 15 conference championship games in which he’s coached, including a 6-0 record in ACC Championship Games with Clemson.

 • Helped linebacker Isaiah Simmons earn the 2019 Butkus Award as the nation’s top linebacker.
 Simmons was Venables’ seventh career Butkus finalist and third career Butkus winner.
 Simmons earned ACC Defensive Player of the Year honors in 2019 as one of Clemson’s eight All-ACC selections on defense.